oscardef/issue-classification-bot-2/README.md

     * "specific": if the bot should send email notifications only for the labels specified in `specific-labels`
   - `except-labels`: the labels for which the bot does not send email notifications, specified as a *list of strings*: \["label1", "label2", ...]
   - `specific-labels`: the labels for which the bot sends email notifications, specified as a *list of strings*: \["label1", "label2", ...]
-  - `lingering-check-frequency`: the frequency, in number of days (*integer*) > 0, with which the bot checks for lingering issues in the repository and sends email notifications based on them<br>
-  **IMPORTANT❗** <br> › *Make sure to have* `lingering-check-frequency` *set to the desired frequency with which you want (or will want) to receive email notifications about lingering issues **BEFORE** the bot is started, even if at the time of startup of the bot, you do not want to receive this kind of email notifications (by specifying* `when-to-send` *to "label" or anything other than "lingering" or "all").* <br>
-    › *In the future, if you modify* `when-to-send` *to "lingering" or "all" while the bot is running, the bot will be able to send email notifications about lingering issues with the frequency that was specified in* `lingering-check-frequency` *before the bot was started.* <br>
-    › *Once the bot is started, the frequency with which the bot checks for lingering issues and sends email notifications based on them:* `lingering-check-frequency` ***CANNOT** be modified (without stopping the bot and restarting it).*
   - `lingering-issue-threshold`: if the bot should send email notifications when lingering issues have been identified in the repository (by setting `when-to-send` to "lingering" or "all"), choose the threshold, in number of days (*integer*), after an issue would be considered lingering
   - `lingering-mode`: if the bot should send email notifications when lingering issues have been identified in the repository (by setting `when-to-send` to "lingering" or "all"), choose between:
     * "creation-date": if the bot should determine whether an issue is lingering or not based on the creation date of the issue